galhilu/fat-tree-topology-sim/README.md

 This experiment makes the scalability of fat‑trees visually clear and motivates why large port‑count switches are attractive in data‑center designs—despite the reliability trade‑offs shown in Experiment 2.

----

-## How to use this repository

-1. Place `README.md` in the same directory as the simulation script and the three PNG files:
-   `path_num.png`, `multi_fail.png`, `host_support.png`.
-2. Run the script to regenerate the plots if needed; the README will automatically display the updated images on GitHub.
-3. Adjust the parameters (`k_for_paths`, `probs`, `trials`, `k_1p_fail`, `k_hosts`) to explore different fat‑tree sizes and failure scenarios.

-Together, these three experiments provide a compact, visual summary of the robustness and scalability characteristics of k‑ary fat‑tree topologies.